timbru31/spigot-anti-piracy-csv-exporter/README.md

 ### Description

-The helper application reduces the logfile of spigot-anti-piracy-backend to a CSV with unique user IDs and a count of different ips in order to determine which user could have leaked the resources.
+The helper application reduces the log file of spigot-anti-piracy-backend to a CSV with unique user IDs and a count of different ips in order to determine which user could have leaked the resources.

 ### Installation

-This has been tested with Node.js v18 LTS.
+This has been tested with Node.js v20 LTS.

 #### Normal Installation